Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 Furthering your impact

-Volunteers can only spend so much time and effort volunteering.
-Even the most dedicated volunteers still have jobs, families, and commitments that limit the amount of time they can .
+There's a limit to how much time your volunteers can dedicate.
+Even the most dedicated volunteers still have jobs, families, and commitments that limit the amount of time they can offer.

 With volunteer grants, you can gain more monetary value from your volunteer program without needing your volunteers to spend any more time or energy working with your organization.